mbiesiad/awesome-translations/README.md

 - [Stack Overflow Q&A-2](https://stackoverflow.com/questions/754520/what-is-the-actual-differences-between-i18n-l10n-g11n-and-specifically-what-does) - What is the actual differences between I18n/L10n/G11n and specifically what does each mean for development?
 - [W3C](https://www.w3.org/International/questions/qa-i18n) - Localization vs. Internationalization.
 - [Flutter i18n](https://flutter.dev/docs/development/accessibility-and-localization/internationalization) - Internationalizing Flutter apps.

+## Blogs

+- [Speakt](https://speakt.com/blog/) - Well-rounded resource, offering in-depth information from the best professionals in the industry on everything related to translation.
+- [Lexico](https://www.lexico.com/) - Provides a collection of dictionaries of English and Spanish, and curiosities about many words and languages (in the "Explore" section).
+It is produced by Oxford University Press.
+- [The Translator's Teacup](https://lingocode.com/translation-blog/) - This blog contains good tips for beginner translators.
+- [Speaking of Translation](https://speakingoftranslation.com/) - This blog is run by two outstanding experts in the field of translation and localization.
+You can listen to audio files covering their tips and opinions on the freelance translator’s work.
+- [Between Translations](http://foxdocs.biz/BetweenTranslations/) - This is a blog run by Jayne Fox, a German into English translator.
+It talks about continuing professional development (CPD) for translators and the use of technology (especially CAT tools/TEnTs) to support their work.
+- [eMpTy Pages](http://kv-emptypages.blogspot.com/) - This blog present extremely detailed descriptions and opinions about localization management, collaborative translation platforms, translation management systems, machine translation, as well as the localization industry’s biggest players.

 ## Other